Home Mains Sweet and Tangy Braised Beef Brisket

 • Prepare the Sauce and Vegetables:

 Whisk together the tomato paste, beef broth, brown sugar, apple cider vinegar, soy sauce, Dijon mustard, Worcestershire sauce, paprika, and cumin in a large bowl.
-Place the quartered onions and smashed garlic in the bottom of a roasting pan or a large oven-safe pot.
+Transfer to large roasting pan, along with the quartered onions, smashed garlic, and a bay leaf.

 • Prepare the Brisket:

 Season the brisket all over with salt and ground black pepper.
-Place it in the pan with the sauce and vegetables.
+Place it in the pan with the sauce and aromatics.

 • Finish the Brisket:

+Once the brisket is tender, carefully remove it from the pan and sauce, and transfer it to a baking sheet.
 Increase the oven temperature to 450°.
-Place the brisket in the oven, uncovered, for 30 minutes, or until the exterior is caramelized.
-Keep an eye on it to prevent over-browning.
+Roast 15-20 minutes, or until the exterior is slightly caramelized.
+Keep an eye on it to prevent burning.

 • Reduce the Sauce:

 While the brisket finishes cooking, pour the sauce from the roasting pan into a saucepan.
-Bring it to a simmer over medium heat, and let it reduce until thickened to your liking, about 10 minutes.
-This concentrates the flavors and creates a richer, more robust sauce.
+Bring it to a simmer over medium heat, and let it reduce until it’s thickened, 8-10 minutes.

 • Serve:

-Slice the brisket against the grain and serve it with the reduced sauce spooned over the top or on the side for dipping.
+Let the brisket rest for at least 10 minutes before slicing or chopping.
+Slice or chop the brisket and serve it with the reduced sauce spooned over the top or on the side for dipping.

 Combining sweet and tangy beef brisket with kimchi coleslaw elevates it to new heights, creating an unforgettable sandwich.
 Luscious slices of brisket, rich with a balance of sweetness and tang, find their perfect match in the spicy and crunchy kimchi coleslaw.
 The combination is nestled between the halves of a soft ciabatta roll, introducing a symphony of flavors and textures.
 The tender and flavorful brisket perfectly complements the coleslaw’s vibrant zest, making every bite a delightful experience.
 This sandwich showcases the brisket freshly and innovatively and adds a punch of Korean flair, transforming a classic dish into a modern and gourmet treat.